Jam Thumbprint Cookies

 - In a large bowl, cream the butter, sugar, vanilla and salt until light and fluffy.
-Gradually beat in flour.
-Wrap in plastic wrap and refrigerate 30 minutes or until easy to handle.
+Gradually beat in enough flour to form a smooth dough.

 - Press a deep indentation in center of each with the end of a wooden spoon handle.
 Fill with preserves.

-- Bake 18-20 minutes or until bottoms are browned.
+- Bake 15-18 minutes or until bottoms are browned.
 Remove to wire racks to cool.
 If desired, dust tops with confectioner's sugar.
-Yield: about 5 dozen.